ptabasso2/oteljavalab/section02/README.md

-# Automatic instrumentation using of the Otel java agent
+# Automatic instrumentation using the Otel java agent

 ## Goal of this activity